Hann1bl3L3ct3r/TWAGD/README.md

 # TWAGD
 Today Was A Good Day is a BYOVD exploit that uses Python to evade detection

-TWAGD uses the vulnerable TfSysMon driver from ThreatFire System Monitor (2013) caleld SysMon.sys to either singularly or perpetually terminate a process from the kernel.
+TWAGD uses the vulnerable TfSysMon driver from ThreatFire System Monitor (2013) called SysMon.sys to either singularly or perpetually terminate a process from the kernel.
 The script is written in Python to bypass standard executable detection mechanisms.

 As of 2/21/2025 the SysMon.sys driver is not blocked by Microsoft.

-Below is an output of the CLI when the script is executed.
+Below is an output of the CLI when the constant or multi script is executed.

 ```
 python .\twagd_constant.py MsMpEng.exe